Shiftwork (song)

-"Shiftwork" is a song written by Troy Jones and recorded by the American country music artist Kenny Chesney with George Strait as a duet.
+"Shiftwork" is a song written by Troy Jones and recorded by American country music artist Kenny Chesney with George Strait as a duet.
 It was released in December 2007 as the third single from Chesney's 2007 album, Just Who I Am: Poets & Pirates.

 History

 Initially, "Shiftwork" first charted as an album track by receiving unsolicited airplay that brought the song up to number 42 on the country music charts before its official release to country radio.
 Until the song was officially released, it was credited to both Chesney and Strait.
 However, once it was officially released as a single, Strait's name was removed from the song because of contractual agreements between his label (MCA Nashville) and Chesney's label (BNA Records).
 Starting with the Billboard chart dated February 9, 2008, the song was once again billed as "Kenny Chesney duet with George Strait".

 Content

 "Shiftwork" is a moderate up-tempo song backed by percussion (mainly steel drums).
 In the song, the central characters (Chesney and Strait) express their frustrations with constantly working shifts at a convenience store ("Workin' seven to three / Three to eleven / Eleven to seven").
 Both characters point out that their job is "a bunch of shiftwork".
 In the second verse, Chesney talks about taking a trip to the beach to party "from seven to three / Three to eleven / Eleven to seven".